L. Transfer Students

 - Degree requirements In order to graduate from Yale College, transfer students must fulfill all the requirements for the bachelor’s degree.
 They must thus earn a total of the equivalent of at least thirty-six course credits, that total consisting of the number of credits awarded for their work at their previous institutions combined with the number of course credits subsequently earned at Yale.
-They must also complete the requirements of a major program in Yale College and fulfill the distributional requirements for the bachelor’s degree, which include the foreign language requirement.
-Upon their arrival at Yale, transfer students should consult carefully with the director of the transfer program in order to ascertain their status with regard to the distributional requirements, especially the foreign language requirement.
+They must also complete the requirements of a major program in Yale College and fulfill the distributional requirements for the bachelor’s degree.
+Once accepted for admission, transfer students should consult with the director of the transfer program in order to ascertain their status with regard to the distributional requirements, especially the language requirement.

 - Terms of enrollment at Yale Transfer students are expected to enroll in Yale College for the number of terms designated at the time of the final credit evaluation made of their work at previous institutions.
 Under no circumstances may a transfer student complete fewer than four terms of enrollment in Yale College or earn fewer than eighteen course credits at Yale.
 Transfer students are not eligible for the award of acceleration credit or for acceleration by use of acceleration credits.

-- Additional terms at Yale Students who must remain at Yale beyond the terms designated in the final evaluation of transfer credits must petition the Committee on Honors and Academic Standing for permission to do so.
+- Additional terms at Yale Students who must remain at Yale beyond the terms designated in the final determination of transfer credits must petition the Committee on Honors and Academic Standing for permission to do so.
 Such a petition will be considered only if it is impossible for the student to complete the requirements for the bachelor’s degree in the designated number of terms.
-See section A under “Eight Terms of Enrollment.”
+See section A, Requirements for the B.A. or B.S.
+Degree, “Eight Terms of Enrollment.”
 A student thus granted permission to remain at Yale for an additional term, if the term represents more than the equivalent of eight terms of enrollment at the college level, is not eligible for scholarship assistance from Yale for the additional term, although other forms of financial aid may be available.

 - Transcripts A transfer student’s Yale transcript indicates the institutions from which the student transferred to Yale and the number of course credits earned there.
 It does not list the titles of courses taken or grades earned at the transfer student’s previous colleges or universities.
 A transfer student who needs a record of studies completed before admission to Yale must secure a transcript from the previous institutions.

-- Distributional requirements Transfer students are not bound by the distributional requirements for the freshman, sophomore, or junior years, but they must fulfill the distributional requirements for the bachelor’s degree.
+- Distributional requirements Transfer students are not bound by the distributional requirements for the first year, sophomore year, or junior year, but they must fulfill the distributional requirements for the bachelor’s degree.
 See paragraph 1 above.

 - Attendance at Yale before enrollment Once a student has been accepted for admission as a transfer student, the student may not attend Yale as an Eli Whitney student or a non-degree student before his or her first term of enrollment at Yale.